How to Experience Pasadena on a Budget

 Affordable Accommodations

 Pasadena hotels come at a variety of price points.
-Some of the most budget-friendly that offer convenient locations and a welcoming atmosphere include the newly renovated GreenTree Inn and Vagabond Inn Executive.
-Boutique-y Hotel La Reve in East Pasadena includes breakfast daily.
+Some of the most budget-friendly that offer convenient locations and a welcoming atmosphere include GreenTree Inn and The Pasadena Rose & Crown Hotel.
+Boutique-y Hotel Le Reve in East Pasadena includes breakfast daily.
 And the Astro is a fun and funky motel with a hip vibe.